OLUDU-PHEBE/LITA_CLASS_DOCUMENTATION/README.md

 ### GOAL OF THE COURSE
-At the end of this data anlysis course i will definitely be able to collect, clean and prepare data for analysis Understand how important a data analyst is to the organization and its management in the decision making process and impact o its turnover
+At the end of this data anlysis course i will definitely be able to
+- collect, clean and prepare data for analysis
+- Understand how important a data analyst is to the organization and its management in the decision making process and impact on its turnover
-detect and help the organization focus on what's working , what's not working and what aspect to work on to improve the organisatio turnover understand ethical considerations and best practices in data analysis and more
+- detect and help the organization focus on what's working , what's not working and what aspect to work on to improve the organisatio turnover
+- understand ethical considerations and best practices in data analysis and more

 ### TEST AND ASSIGNMENTS
 Tests related to this course is been scheduled on Data Analysis Class LMS (CANVAS) with strict rules and regulations.